idvorkin/idvorkin.github.io/_d/2017-04-09-igor-the-operating-manual.md

 ## Work

+### Thoughts from joining Facebook

+### Thoughts from joining Amazon

 At the end of 2016, I joined Amazon to learn the business of software, to learn to write and to live by the leadership principles.
 This was an excellent choice and I love it.
-It's tough though, and here are some things I frequently forget:
+It's tough though, and here are some things I frequently forget

 ### Individual Contributor